Considering Graduate School

 - You are passionate about scholarly work and academic study.

-- You are certain about your career path and, after having research this field extensively, you know that an advanced degree will either be a requirement or significantly help your cause.
+- You are certain about your career path and, after having researched this field extensively, you know that an advanced degree will either be a requirement or significantly help your cause.

 - You enjoy pursuing your own research topics in a specific field independently and can envision yourself conducting such research for several years to come.